crux

 Don’t know what you don’t know?

 Most opening mistakes are invisible until they cost money.
 The pre-opening blind spots checklist names them, Singapore-specific, from the lease clause to the licence timeline, so you find the gaps on paper instead of in the bank statement.
+Prefer to read it all now?
+The full guide is open on the site, no email needed.

 32